 What are the potential causes and macroeconomic consequences of Bitcoin-like cryptocurrencies?
 We construct a model for Bitcoin-like cryptocurrencies as a stochastic rational bubble that is costly to produce, in an infinite-horizon production economy with incomplete markets.
 Entrepreneurial firms choose to hold Bitcoins as liquid assets to buffer idiosyncratic investment distortions.
 The intrinsically worthless Bitcoins can emerge as rational bubbles only when market distortion is severe and public sentiment is optimistic enough.
 Bubbly Bitcoins provide market liquidity to facilitate investment in the real sector, but they also crowd out production through costly mining activities.
 Deterioration in market sentiment depresses Bitcoin prices but ambiguously affects aggregate output and investment.
 This model is consistent with the following facts: i) the surging Bitcoin market presents enormous volatility, and ii) its price dynamics are significantly sensitive to both investor sentiment and policy stances, and iii) the Bitcoin market exhibits diverse cyclical features for US and China.

 Heterogeneity in Consumption Responses to Long-lasting Income Shocks [PDF]

-Standard life-cycle incomplete-markets models predict large cross-sectional differences for age and wealth in agents’ consumption responses to long-lasting income shocks.
-Whether these predictions hold in the data is an open question.
+Standard life-cycle incomplete-markets models predict large cross-sectional differences for age and wealth in agents’ consumption responses to long-lasting income shocks; whether such predictions hold in the data is an open question.
 Using household microdata for the US, I document economically important age and wealth cross-sectional heterogeneity in the the adjustment of nondurable consumption in the face of long-lasting income shocks.
 A calibrated standard life-cycle incomplete-markets model predicts heterogeneity in consumption responses that are quantitatively similar to empirical estimates.